mkorangestripe/linux/linux-notes/filesystem-administration.md

 # Inode usage summary of current directory, top three:
 find . -xdev -type f | cut -d "/" -f 2 | sort | uniq -c | sort -nr | head -3

-# Hard disks can have at most 4 primary partitions or 3 primary with 1 extended partition which can point to several logical partitions.
+# Hard disks can have at most 4 primary partitions or 3 primary with 1 extended
+# partition which can point to several logical partitions.

 # With block devices with different geometry, recreate the partitions, then dd (copy) the partitions.

-# Identify unpartitioned disk space:
+# Identify unpartitioned disk space.
+# Compare the end cylinder/sector of the last primary/logical
+# partition with the total number of cylinders/sectors:
+fdisk -luc

-fdisk -luc  # compare the end cylinder/sector of the last primary/logical partition with the total number of cylinders/sectors lsblk       # compare the sum of the partition sizes with the size of the hard drive
+lsblk  # compare the sum of the partition sizes with the size of the hard drive

 fdisk -uc /dev/sdb  # dos mode off, display units in sectors

 partprobe  # inform the OS of partition table changes; if fails remount the filesystem and run again

-# Add partition devmappings; use only if none of the existing partitions were modified; might need to restart multipathd beforehand:
+# Add partition devmappings; use only if none of the existing partitions were modified;
+# might need to restart multipathd beforehand:
 kpartx -a /dev/mapper/mpathbp1

 service multipathd restart  # restart multipathd